Birmingham campaign: Images of the day

 Bill Hudson's image of Parker High School student Walter Gadsden being attacked by dogs was published in The New York Times on May 4, 1963.

+Statue depicting the scene, now featured in the Birmingham Civil Rights District.

 The images had a profound effect in Birmingham.
 Despite decades of disagreements, when the photos were released, "the black community was instantaneously consolidated behind King", according to David Vann, who would later serve as mayor of Birmingham.
 Horrified at what the Birmingham police were doing to protect segregation, New York Senator Jacob K. Javits declared, "the country won't tolerate it", and pressed Congress to pass a civil rights bill.
 Similar reactions were reported by Kentucky Senator Sherman Cooper, and Oregon Senator Wayne Morse, who compared Birmingham to South Africa under apartheid.
 A New York Times editorial called the behavior of the Birmingham police "a national disgrace."
 The Washington Post editorialized, "The spectacle in Birmingham ... must excite the sympathy of the rest of the country for the decent, just, and reasonable citizens of the community, who have so recently demonstrated at the polls their lack of support for the very policies that have produced the Birmingham riots.
 The authorities who tried, by these brutal means, to stop the freedom marchers do not speak or act in the name of the enlightened people of the city."
 President Kennedy sent Assistant Attorney General Burke Marshall to Birmingham to help negotiate a truce.
 Marshall faced a stalemate when merchants and protest organizers refused to budge.